How to Integrate Stripe with Your Mobile App

 This section provides a practical walkthrough for integrating Stripe into your React Native application.
 We'll cover setting up the SDK, building payment components, implementing the Payment Sheet, and handling user authentication.

-Set Up the Stripe SDK
+Step 1: Initialize the Stripe SDK

 First, install the Stripe React Native SDK using either npm or yarn.
 This equips your app with the tools to communicate with Stripe's services.
 It provides pre-built UI elements and functions, simplifying the integration.
 After installation, link the native libraries.
 This step is essential for proper communication between the SDK and the native platform.